-Children are expected to be in their classrooms by 8:50 a.m.
+Children are expected to be in their classrooms by 8:05 a.m.
 If not, they will be marked tardy.

-Pupils who arrive more than 60 minutes after the start of the day will be counted as a 1⁄2-day absent.
+Pupils who arrive more than 60 minutes after the start of the day will be counted as a 1/2-day absence.